-In 2002, a group of scientists carried out a meta-analysis of case studies from four continents to ask the question of
+In 2002, a group of scientists carried out a meta-analysis of case studies from four continents to ask the question of productivity, given the already difficult state of global marine and freshwater resources then.

 1. the role of women in fisheries and aquaculture and